lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 - Have a typing experience approaching the one inside the rest of the codebase.

 Code generation has the additional benefit of reducing the number of moving parts in the code even if it can of course be modified.
 Increases system decoupling and reduce mental overhead

+# ETC

+## Error handling

+- Use assertions at the top of the methods (or exceptions for real )
+- Use inheritance to create an exceptions tree
+- Prefer throwing exceptions instead of returning null